Carrotizer/HiimFilter-PD2-S11/s11necromancer.md

 TODO: After respec, try mapping with no investment in Blood Golem/Golem Mastery.
 Then try with 5 points in Golem Mastery

+## Golem Mastery?
+Not worth investment.
+20 Revive is clearly best/most fun.
+Blood Golems are too weak with remaining points.

+## 1 point in Lower Resist?
+Try this on next stat reset.
+...maybe.
+1 second duration so there's very little up-time....

 # Bossing
 ## Lucion
 ### Lightning Resist